jlafer/flexsim/README.md

 - Authentication credentials can also be supplied via the command line, overriding any found in the environment.

 #### agentsim must be publicly accessible
 The simulation builds and deploys a TR Workflow that uses the configured Task attributes, routing criteria and Worker attributes to select and reserve the `flexsim` agents.
 When a reservation is made, Twilio calls the Workflow-specified assignment callback URL, in order to let the `agentsim` program know that an agent has been assigned a task and that it should now start "handling" the task.
-That URL can be configured by the user and must reference the host and port of the `agentsim` script, which must be publicly accessible.
+That URL can be configured by the user and must reference the publicly accessible host and port of the `agentsim` script.
 On a development machine, this can be done using a tunnel service like `ngrok`.

 ### custsim
 To run the `custsim` script: